FrontEndFoxes/curriculum/workshop/minis/mini1.md

 Here the splice() method changes the contents of an array by removing existing elements.
 The first argument is the index of the element we want to start with and the second argument is the number of elements we want to remove.
 :::

-Now we have to bind this new method to 'Delete' button with a click handler:
+Now we have to bind this new method to the 'Delete' button with a click handler:

 ```html
 <v-btn icon @click="removeFromFavorites(index)">